Thomas Reddall High School

-Thomas Reddall High School is a government-funded co-educational comprehensive secondary day school, located in Ambarvale, a south-western suburb of Sydney, New South Wales, Australia.
+Thomas Reddall High School is a government-funded co-educational comprehensive school in Ambarvale, a south-western suburb of Sydney, New South Wales, Australia.

 Established in 1991, the school caters to approximately 570 students from Year 7 to Year 12, including 10 percent who identify as Indigenous Australians and 39 percent from a language background other than English.
 The school is operated by the New South Wales Department of Education.

-Overview

-The first class completed the NSW Higher School Certificate in 1996.

-Prior to 1991, the site of the present school was occupied by Ambarvale High School and made up entirely of demountable classrooms.
-Ambarvale High School was relocated to the suburb of Rosemeadow.
-As a result, despite its name Ambarvale High School today predominantly serves the suburb of Rosemeadow whereas Thomas Reddall High School predominantly serves the suburb of Ambarvale.